Postgraduate Applications Centre (PAC)

 For further information, please see our Graduate Studies page.

-- DUBLIN CITY UNIVERSITY PROCEDURE FOR GARDA VETTING OF STUDENTS
+DUBLIN CITY UNIVERSITY PROCEDURE FOR STUDENT VETTING

 DCU offers a number of educational programmes that require students to undertake placements, with external agencies, which will bring them into contact with the public and in which they will assume positions of trust.
 To ensure the protection of the public, and justify public trust of confidence, the University is committed to ensuring that only suitable candidates are allowed to undertake these programmes.